-The City's Charter mandates that the Classified Employees' Retirement Fund be managed by a Board of Trustees (six (6) in total), consisting of the Mayor (as chairperson), the chairperson of the Board of Finance, the president of the Board of Representatives, and three (3) representatives of the Classified employees (elected to non-concurrent three (3) year terms).
+The City's Charter mandates that the Classified Employees' Retirement Fund be managed by a Board of Trustees (six (6) in total), consisting of the Mayor (as chairperson), the chairperson of the Board of Finance, the president of the Board of Representatives, and three (3) representatives of the Classified employees (elected to nonconcurrent three (3) year terms).
 The trustee positions assigned to the Mayor, the Board of Finance and the Board of Representatives can be cabinet or other board members as designated by the Mayor, chairperson and president, respectively.

-C. Trust Fund Managed by Wells Fargo
+C. Trust Fund Custody

 Under the terms of a trust agreement between Wells Fargo (the Custodian) and the Fund, the Custodian administers the accounts on behalf of the Fund.
-Investment managers have been granted certain discretionary authority concerning purchases and sales of investments in the trust.
+Investment fund Fund Managers have been granted certain discretionary authority concerning purchases and sales of investments held by the fund in its trust accounts.